 Governmental entities may levy various taxes, license fees and other similar charges and may require bonds to ensure compliance with applicable laws and regulations.
-Beginning in 2018, as a result of the "Tax Cuts and Jobs Act", the Company's federal excise tax rate on beer and hard seltzer is \$16 per barrel on all barrels below 6 million barrels produced annually.
-The top tier rate on hard cider (with alcohol by volume of 8.5% or less) is \$0.226 per gallon, on hard cider (with non-qualifying fermentable fruits) is \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) is \$3.30 per gallon.
-Prior to 2018, the federal excise tax on beer and hard seltzer was \$18 per barrel, on hard cider (with alcohol by volume of 8.5% or less) was \$0.226 per gallon, on hard cider (with non-qualifying fermentable fruits) was \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) was \$3.30 per gallon.
-These lower rates for beer, hard seltzer and hard cider were extended in December 2019 and currently expire at the end of 2020.
+Beginning in 2018, as a result of the "Tax Cuts and Jobs Act", the Company's federal excise tax rate on hard seltzer and beer is \$16 per barrel on all barrels below 6 million barrels produced annually.
+The top tier rate on hard cider (with alcohol by volume of 8.5% or less) is \$0.226 per gallon, on hard cider (with non-qualifying fermentable fruits) is \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) is \$3.30 per gallon, on hard cider (with non-qualifying fermentable fruits) was \$1.07 per gallon, and on artificially carbonated wine (hard cider with high CO2 levels) was \$3.30 per gallon.
+These lower rates for hard seltzer, beer and hard cider were made permanent at the end of 2020.
 States levy excise taxes at varying rates based on the type of beverage and alcohol content.
 Failure by the Company to comply with applicable federal, state or local laws and regulations could result in higher taxes, penalties, fees and suspension or revocation of permits, licenses or approvals.
 While there can be no assurance that any such regulatory action would not have a material adverse effect upon the Company or its operating results, the Company is not aware of any infraction affecting any of its licenses or permits that would materially impact its ability to continue its current operations.